cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 By having blank forms available, you ensure you can still capture the information you need for later data entry.

-## ☎️ Keep Track of Contact Details for Application Support
+## ☎️ Keep a Record of Contact Details for Application Support

 If you always reach out to application support by clicking a link in the application itself, that won't do much good if the application is unavailable.